roolebo/tianocore.github.io/UDK2018-How-to-Build.md

     https://github.com/tianocore/tianocore.github.io/wiki/Getting-Started-with-EDK-II#github-help
     4)  Download and install Python2.7.x  https://www.python.org/ for building the BaseTools Default install directory is: C:/Python27
-    5)  Download the pre-compiled Openssl Win32 binary from https://wiki.openssl.org/index.php/Binaries.
-Search for a Windows binary in the list of Third party OpenSSL related binary distributions that will be Win32 binary.
+    5)  Download the pre-compiled Openssl binary from https://wiki.openssl.org/index.php/Binaries.
+Search for a Windows binary in the list of "_Third Party OpenSSL Related Binary Distributions_" table that will be Windows binary.
+Go to the third party site to download the latest version of Windows x64 86 or Win32 binary.
         Download and extract to C:\Openssl.
 Make sure C:\Openssl is added to system environment variable 'PATH'.